microsoft/RD-Agent/rdagent/log/server/README.md

     6. "Data Science"
 - "files": **2** scenarios need this
     1. in "Finance Data Building (Reports)" Scenario, one or more pdf files.
-    2. in "General Model Implementation" Scenario, one pdf file or one pdf link like `https://arxiv.org/pdf/2210.09789`
+    2. in "General Model Implementation" Scenario, exactly one uploaded PDF file.
+URL and server-path text inputs are rejected.
 - "competition": **Data Science** Scenario need this, one of 75 competitions.
 - "loops": Number of loops after which RD-Agent will automatically stop (optional; if not set, it will not stop automatically and must be stopped manually).
 - "all_duration": Total duration (in hours) for which the RD-Agent should run before stopping automatically.
 If not set, the agent will continue running until stopped manually or by the "loops" parameter.